SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/workday-source.md

 1. For **Source Category** (Optional), enter any string to tag the output collected from the Source.
 Category metadata is stored in a searchable field called _sourceCategory.

 1. **Forward to SIEM**.
 Check the checkbox to forward your data to Cloud SIEM Enterprise.
-When configured with the **Forward to SIEM** option the following metadata fields are set automatically by the integration (Do not include below fields as custom log metadata Fields):
+When configured with the **Forward to SIEM** option, the following metadata fields are set automatically by the integration (Do not include below fields as custom log metadata Fields):

    * `_siemVendor`: Workday
    * `_siemProduct`: Workday